mohamedkaba4/Azure-LandingZone/README.md

 # Mavencrest Azure Landing Zone

-Deployment of a multi-subscription Azure environment using the Azure Landing Zones Infrastructure as Code (IaC) Accelerator.
-The accelerator bootstraps the platform by creating Azure DevOps repositories, pipelines, and Terraform configuration that manage governance, security, networking, and workload deployment across the environment.
+Enterprise-style deployment of a multi-subscription Azure environment using the Microsoft Azure Landing Zones (ALZ) Infrastructure as Code Accelerator, Terraform, and Azure DevOps.

 ## Business Problem

-As Azure environments grow, managing many different subscriptions, networking, security, policies, and access manually becomes difficult to scale and govern consistently.
-This project creates a standardized Azure foundation that:

-- Organizes subscriptions using management groups
-- Applies centralized governance with Azure Policy
-- Separates platform and application workloads
-- Centralizes monitoring and adds resource visibility
-- Provides shared hub networking for future subscriptions and resources
-- Uses Terraform and Azure DevOps for controlled infrastructure changes
-- Reduces manual portal configuration (prone to human error) and configuration drift

-The project provides a standardized way to provision and govern Azure subscriptions for new teams, departments, applications, and environments without manually rebuilding security, networking, policy, and access controls each time.
+The project provides a standardized way to provision and govern Azure subscriptions for new teams, departments, applications, and environments without rebuilding security, networking, policy, and access controls each time.

-Real-world use cases:
+Common use cases include:

-- a new department like Finance, Engineering, or Data getting its own governed subscription set
+- Onboarding a new department with governed Azure subscriptions
-- onboarding a new application team that needs separate dev, test, and prod subscriptions
+- Creating separate dev, test, and prod subscriptions for an application team
-- a newly acquired business unit that needs to be integrated into the company’s Azure governance model
+- Integrating a newly acquired business unit into an existing Azure governance model

 ## Platform and Workload Model
-AWS multi-account landing zone designed to provide secure, scalable, and governed cloud environments using Infrastructure as Code.

-It has a shared platform layer for management groups, policies, monitoring, security, and hub networking, plus a separate production workload repo for the prod spoke VNet, subnet, NSG, and hub-spoke peering.
-(Deployed with ALZ Accelerator working as a template)
+The environment separates shared platform services from application workloads.

+The platform layer provides management groups, Azure Policy, centralized monitoring, security structure, hub networking, Terraform state, and deployment infrastructure.

+The production workload layer uses a dedicated subscription with its own spoke VNet, application and database subnets, Network Security Groups (NSGs), and bidirectional hub-and-spoke peering.

+The shared platform foundation was deployed using the ALZ Accelerator and customized through Terraform.

-Terraform state is centrally stored in Azure Storage, with separate state files for the platform and workload environments.
-Azure Policy is actively enforcing standards, and CI/CD is being set up with separate plan and apply identities using workload identity federation and least-privilege RBAC.
+Terraform state is centrally stored in Azure Storage, with separate state files for platform and workload infrastructure.

 ## Architecture